Biography

 was born in Worcestershire, England, and attended King Edward VI College, Stourbridge, where he played clarinet, piano and percussion with numerous orchestras, ensembles and wind bands.
 He continued his education at Brasenose College, Oxford University, where he graduated with an MA in Music.
 Whilst at Oxford, Anthony was awarded a scholarship to conduct the Brasenose chapel choir.

-In his formative years as a conductor, Anthony formed his own orchestra, the Clent Festival Chamber Orchestra, and worked with the Midland Youth Orchestra (he is a former MYO player) as Associate Conductor (1991-8), then Conductor (1998-2004), and finally its Music Director (2000-4) where, with Chairman Stephen Williams, he oversaw its metamorphosis into the exciting new CBSO Youth Orchestra.
-As well as being on the CBSO Youth Orchestra's Advisory Board, Anthony shared the conducting of its inaugural concert with former City of Birmingham Symphony Orchestra (CBSO) Music Director, Sakari Oramo, in October 2004, and returned to conduct the orchestra in October 2006, again with Sakari Oramo, in an all-Stravinsky concert as part of the CBSO's 'IgorFest' Stravinsky project.
+In his formative years as a conductor, Anthony formed his own orchestra, the Clent Festival Chamber Orchestra.
+He then worked with the Midland Youth Orchestra (he is a former MYO player) as Associate Conductor (1991-8), then Conductor (1998-2004), and finally its Music Director (2000-4) where, with Chairman Stephen Williams, he oversaw its metamorphosis into the exciting CBSO Youth Orchestra.

 To download a full size copy of my biography photo, please right-click on the link here.